guilhermesiani/guilhermesiani.github.io/_posts/2020-08-02-how-i-use-tdd-on-practice.markdown

 }
 {%endhighlight %}

-And to finish, we restarted the cycle again and turning the equality comparison point done and highlighting our last implementation, the score subtraction.
+And to finish, we restarted the cycle again, turning the equality comparison point done and highlighting our last implementation, the score subtraction.

 So let's: